alanrogers/eghop/src/suggested.md

       health should begin to decline once the reproductive stage of life is attained."

+1. [Fernandes et al. 2020][fernandes20:nee] The spread of steppe and Iranian-related ancestry in the islands of the western Mediterranean.

+  * "We generated genome-wide ancient-DNA data from the Balearic Islands, Sicily and Sardinia, increasing the number of individuals with reported data from 5 to 66.
+The oldest individual from the Balearic Islands (~2400 bc) carried ancestry from steppe pastoralists that probably derived from west-to-east migration from Iberia, although two later Balearic individuals had less ancestry from steppe pastoralists.
+In Sicily, steppe pastoralist ancestry arrived by ~2200 bc. ...
+Major immigration into Sardinia began in the first millennium bc and, at present, no more than 56–62% of Sardinian ancestry is from its first farmers.
+This value is lower than previous estimates, highlighting that Sardinia, similar to every other region in Europe, has been a stage for major movement and mixtures of people."

 1. [Sinding et al. 2020.][sinding20:s] Arctic-adapted dogs emerged at the Pleistocene-Holocene transition.